ABOUT THE WORK

 As soon as paint touches canvas, like an unexplored enigma, a unique narrative begins by redefining past connections, reminiscent now and again with whispers of the familiar and where the lingering echoes of memory remain.

-My journey is one of introspection, action and reaction, combined with the energy and fluidity of mark making, all influencing how these images are realized.
+My journey is one of introspection, action and reaction, combined with the fluidity of mark making, all influencing how these images are realized.
 Gestures and motion guide lines and shapes into unexpected and surprising directions & every seemingly random stroke has a place.

 The challenge & the gratification is in the working of the medium, in the colours, pigment, texture and in the interaction and involvement of layers.
 There is an irrepressible and buoyant exploration of colour, space and surface before I can arrive at that moment, those engaging, euphoric places where everything seems to come together.

-For me, art has always been an unavoidable synesthetic dialogue, where the overlapping of several senses are present throughout the creative process and there is always that balance of being cognizant of the process and being lost in the moment as the inner creative voice listens to what is happening on the canvas.
+For me, art has always been an unavoidable synesthetic dialogue, where the overlapping of several senses are present throughout the creative process and where there is always that balance of being cognizant of the process and being lost in the moment as the inner creative voice listens to what is happening on the canvas.

 I may work on several paintings at the same time until one will draw me into the emerging details and I will continue with just that painting until completed, working pretty much every day to keep the creative vibe flowing.